hsci-r/las/README.md

   --max-edit-distance <value>
                            Maximum edit distance for error-correcting unidentified words (default 0)?
   --no-pretty              Don't pretty print json?
-  <file>...                files to process (stdin if not given)
+  <file>...                files to process (stdin if not given.
+Will process directories recursively)
   --help                   prints this usage text
 ```

 ## Installation and running

-The LAS binary at https://github.com/jiemakel/las/releases is actually a Java JAR file, to which a tiny shell script has been prepended, running the JAR with an allocation of 4G of memory.
+The LAS binaries at https://github.com/jiemakel/las/releases are actually Java JAR files, to which a tiny shell script has been prepended, running the JAR.
 Thus, on a UNIX system, after downloading the tool, it should be runnable itself.
 It may need to be set as executable first, though (e.g. `chmod 0755`).
 You can of course run the JAR also directly with other parameters yourself, e.g. `java -Xmx2G -jar las --help`.

+Recent versions of LAS build multiple binaries, where you can trade functionality for smaller file sizes.

+The options are:
+ * las: complete package including all support for all languages, but weighing in at almost 600 megabytes
+ * las-fi: complete functionality for (only) Finnish, including edit distance fuzzy analysis for noisy (e.g. OCR errored) data as well as guessed word segmentation for words not in the lexicon (rarely needed)
+ * las-fi-small: basic functionality for (only) Finnish without fuzzy analysis or segmentation for guessed words, but a much smaller file size
+ * las-small: supports all languages, but provide only the basic functionality for Finnish
+ * las-non-fi: supports all languages apart from Finnish

 ### Optimal mode of running

-The memory allocation is necessary, as some of the transducers used by LAS are really quite huge (the biggest two some ~760 megabytes).
+Some of the transducers used by LAS are really quite huge (the biggest two some ~760 megabytes).
 This is also why the executable package is a whopping 400-900 megabytes (depending on release).
 This size also means that each time running the program, initial startup will take a significant time (which you can test by running `las --help`).
 However, after that, processing will be fluent.
 This means that to optimally use the tool, you should pass LAS as much data in a single run as possible.
 LAS should be able to efficiently process both large files, as well as a large number of them.
 Another option is also to not give LAS a filename, whereby the tool will enter a a streaming mode, processing input line by line.

 When running on files, one should also select the appropriate `--process-by` mode.
 The default is to process by `file`, which is suitable for small files.
 However, if you have larger files, you should process either by `paragraph` (if you have such paragraphs, separated by two newlines) or by `line`, if you know sentences won't cross lines.